 When you’re at home, you might be bringing in dangerous pathogens from the outside.
 Washing your hands and taking off your shoes upon entering the house can help diminish the number of unwanted germs entering alongside you.

 Families tend to spread germs from one another in a variety of ways.
 On top of touching the same surfaces routinely, most families dry their hands using the same hand towel.
 That hand towel can contain many different bacteria that survived a hand wash that was not thorough enough, and can also grow mold if it stays damp for a long time.
 Disposable towels are a much more hygienic solution to drying hands at home (and everywhere else, for that matter).
 It’s important to educate yourself on the best hygienic practices at home.
 For example, is using bar soap hygienic?
-We discussed these issues in a previous article.
+We discussed these issues in a previous article. joined this Hand hygiene adherence platform and make our world clean.
+Now that everyone understands why practicing hand hygiene is a must.

 Hand washing safety – common questions and answers about hand washing to help you create a hand hygiene culture